wishy78/DevOps-Course-Starter/README.md

 Create an account on heroku.com
 Add an application called "what ever you want" i used "module8jon"
-Note: Replace "module8jon" with your application name in the .github\workflows\My-ci-pipeline.yml Under Settings show "config Vars" and add the following veriables with relevent Values (see .env) FLASK_ENV
+Note: Replace "module8jon" with your application name in the .github\workflows\My-ci-pipeline.yml Under Settings show "config Vars" and add the following variables with relevent Values (see .env) FLASK_ENV
 FLASK_APP
 SECRET_KEY